Study-Buddies-SwEnt/prd/template/9-design.md

 ## Test Plan

-The application is tested both manually through emulation, and automatically in Android tests through the use of compose screens and test tags.
+The application is tested both manually through emulation, and automatically with Unit tests and in Android tests through the use of compose screens and test tags.